DarinaTovstopiat/darinat/README.md

 Basic Step Take the trial point x at the center of the current interval and check the search termination criteria.
 Then shorten the current interval

+For this method, you must specify the function f(x) itself or use f_ones(x), also evaluate in df(x) the derivative of the function, when calling, specify the boundaries left a, and then right b, as well as the accuracy of the calculation eps.